laoshanlung/blog/content/post/2019-10-15-react-refactory-component-did-update.md

 Before I write anything, I have to admit that despite all the good things React hooks bring to the table, I still think that it has too much magic behind the scene.
 For example, `useState` looks very simple but the fiber architecture to support it is much more complicated.
 It reminds me a lot about the time when I approached Ruby on Rails.
 Its magic can be good or bad depending on the situation.

 Anyway, one of the common patterns we have in our code base is to use `componentDidUpdate` to reset some state after an API call finishes.
-For example, in an input field, we want to change it from "editting" state to "static" state after its value has been saved.
+For example, in an input field, we want to change it from "editing" state to "static" state after its value has been saved.

 <p class="codepen" data-height="265" data-theme-id="0" data-default-tab="js,result" data-user="tanqhnguyen" data-slug-hash="VwwjwRR" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="VwwjwRR">
   <span>See the Pen <a href="https://codepen.io/tanqhnguyen/pen/VwwjwRR">